-Alright, folks, this is **THE** recipe for Panera’s Mac & Cheese.
+This is THE recipe for Panera Mac and Cheese.
 I got it from their website a while back when they posted it for a short time!
-You MUST try this Panera’s Mac & Cheese Recipe.
+You MUST try this easy stovetop recipe.

-I’d get their half and half with an order of mac and cheese and an prder of Panera Broccoli Cheese Soup.
-Okay, okay, if I’m going to be honest maybe it was more than once a week…
+I’d get their half and half with an order of mac and cheese and an order of Panera Broccoli Cheese Soup.
+Okay, okay, if I’m going to be honest, maybe it was more than once a week.

-For me this is the pinnacle of mac & cheese dishes; it’s rich, smooth, creamy and chock-full of calcium from all that yummy cheese and milk.
+For me, this is the pinnacle of mac & cheese dishes; it’s rich, smooth, creamy, and chock-full of calcium from all that yummy cheese and milk.

 - Gather all of the ingredients, and shred the cheese.